-Emergency Assistance
+Emergency Assistance (EA)

 Vermont's TANF program authorizes emergency assistance (formerly ANFC-EA) for essential needs the family is unable to meet due to a catastrophic situation or circumstances in which the family's income and resources are exhausted.
-This program is both TANF- and MOE-funded.
+EA also provides services to alleviate child welfare emergencies through DCF's Family Services Division (FSD).
+This program is TANF -funded.
 Vermont preserves its authority (Title IV-A, section 404(a)(2) of the Social Security Act) to continue activities under the former ANFC-EA plan in effect as of September 30, 1995.
 Any activities Vermont engages in under this grandfather authority are funded with segregated TANF funds.

-Vermont provides families with dependent children TANF-funded Emergency Assistance (EA) benefits to address specific short-term (not to exceed 4 months) crisis need that the family could not have avoided and that cannot be met without the department's intervention.
+Vermont provides families with dependent children TANF-funded EA benefits to address specific short-term (not to exceed 4 months) crisis need that the family could not have avoided and that cannot be met without the department's intervention.